 Conveniently located in New Orleans’ Central Business District, the Ace Hotel makes solo tripping simple.
 During the day, knock out some work from the hotel’s coffee shop, Stumptown or have a cocktail poolside atop the rooftop garden, Alto.
-Start your evening with a meal from one of the Ace’s signature restaurants Seaworthy or Josephine Estelle before checking out the night’s lineup at their in-house music venue, the Three Keys.
+The in-house restaurant, Josephine Estelle, offers delicious brunch, dinner and happy hour options with an emphasis on seasonal ingredients and handmade pastas.

 This quaint and cozy eatery is known for its selection of traditional and vegan-friendly breakfast, brunch and lunch options.
 Loaded with two-top tables and a small breakfast bar, Bearcat is the perfect size for a party of one, but the delicious menu will tempt you to order for two.

 One of the best things about solo travel is the time you’re able to spend exploring and learning more about your destination.
 With so much living history in New Orleans, the Whitney Plantation is a notable starting point.
-It is the only plantation in Louisiana with a direct focus on slavery.
+A quick 45-minute drive outside the city, it's the only plantation in Louisiana with a direct focus on slavery.
 Take the time to engage with tour guides, ask questions, and process the information presented.

 The best Colombian cuisine in the Crescent City can found at Mais Arepas.
 Enjoy housemade arepas, freshly squeezed limeade and margaritas, and savory appetizers and sides.
-Grab a seat at the bar and prepare to be amazed.
+Come hungry and prepare to be amazed.

 Treat yourself during your time alone.
 Magazine Street is filled with locally-owned shops and boutiques that you’re sure to spot unique finds and items in.
 Splurge on a new pair of shoes, a stunning handbag, or a uniquely New Orleans keepsake.

 Head over to Bayou Saint John with your favorite book or music, and enjoy the picturesque views of Mid-City.
 Looking for a bit more adventure?
-Try Bue Biking or paddleboarding for an afternoon of outdoor fun.
+Try paddleboarding or kayaking for an afternoon of outdoor fun.